tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 always earlier or equal to times closer to the BoS.

-The ingress router inserts the deadline stack into the packet headers; no other router needs to be aware of the requirements of the time sensitive flows.
+The ingress router inserts the deadline stack into the packet headers; no other router needs to be aware of the requirements of the time-bound flows.
 Hence admitting a new flow only requires updating the information base of the ingress router.